Practical information for visitors

 - The local bus number 615 between Helsinki Airport and Helsinki Central Railway Station.
 The bus leaves from right outside the arrival terminals.

-A regional ticket (5 €) is required for journeys from Helsinki to the airport and vice versa.
-Purchase your ticket from a the ticket machine, outlet or by mobile phone before the journey.
+Zone ticket ABC (4.60 €) is required for journeys from the center of Helsinki to the airport and vice versa.
+Purchase your ticket from a the ticket machine, outlet or with a HSL mobile phone app before the journey.
 There are no longer ticket sales in the trains.

 Journey Planner will find you the best the public transportation connections in Helsinki region.